HJs39/Fast-sstream/README.md

 using fast_sstream::ostringstream;
 //or
 namespace fss = fast_sstream;
 ```

 ### Basic using

-You can construct a empty stream and use it like standard provides.
+You can construct an empty stream and use it like the one provided by standard.(Note: When constructing with a string, `fsstream` takes it by reference instead of making a copy.)

 ```cpp
 fast_sstream::stringstream ss;
 ss << "Hello world " << 39 << ' ' << true << ' ' << 0.01 << '\n';
 std::cout << ss.view();//or ss.str()
 ```

 output:

 ```text
 Hello world 39 true 0.010000
 ```

-You can use manipulators like standard provides to switch default stream setting.
+You can use the manipulators provided by `fast_sstream` to modify the stream's state, similar to the standard library.

 ```cpp
 fast_sstream::stringstream ss;